 Media Release

-“We’re proud and excited to be the official Charity Partner of Vivid Sydney 2026, giving us the opportunity to shine a light on hunger at Australia’s largest event.
+“We’re proud and excited to be the official Charity Partner of Vivid Sydney 2026, giving Foodbank NSW & ACT the opportunity to shine a light on hunger at Australia’s largest event,

-“Right now, one in three households across NSW and the ACT are experiencing some form of food insecurity – and that means far too many people visiting Vivid Sydney know firsthand what it’s like to worry about being able to put food on the table.
+“Right now, one in three households across NSW and the ACT are experiencing some form of food insecurity – a statistic that many Australians are all too familiar with, including those visiting Vivid Sydney this year.

 John Robertson